Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 There are a lot of different senior dog health issues that can cause your older dog to eat less.

-Some of them are fairly minor, others can be serious or chronic.
+Some of them are minor, whereas others can be serious, and may even become chronic.

-The less serious possibilities include a digestive system that’s just not as efficient as it used to be, food sensitivities, constipation, a poor sense of taste/smell which makes his food less appealing, depression or cognitive dysfunction, dental problems (see above).
+The less serious ailments (although, they are still ailments you should take your dog to the vet for) include a digestive system that’s just not as efficient as it used to be, food sensitivities, constipation, a poor sense of taste/smell which makes his food less appealing, depression, cognitive dysfunction, dental problems (see above) or anything which is causing him to feel nauseous.

-If you’ve got an older dog who’s not eating, some more serious possibilities include:
+If you’ve got an older dog who’s not eating, some more concerning possibilities include:

 - Kidney Disease